Iseult: Iseult the Blonde

-An Irish princess Iseult, in a later tradition known as Iseult the Blonde, is the daughter of King Anguish of Ireland and Queen Iseult the Elder.
+An Irish princess, Iseult, in a later tradition known as Iseult the Blonde, is the daughter of King Anguish of Ireland and Queen Iseult the Elder.
 She is a main character in the Tristan poems of Béroul, Thomas of Britain, and Gottfried von Strassburg and in the opera Tristan und Isolde by Richard Wagner.

 Iseult is first seen as a young princess who heals Tristan from wounds he received fighting her uncle, Morholt.
 When his identity is revealed, Tristan flees back to his own land.
 Later, Tristan returns to Ireland to gain Iseult's hand in marriage for his uncle, King Mark of Cornwall.
 She is betrothed to an evil steward who claims to have killed a dragon and displays its head, but when Tristan proves he killed the dragon by showing that he already took its tongue, Iseult's parents agree to let him take her to Mark.
 On the journey back to Cornwall, Iseult and Tristan accidentally drink a love potion prepared for her and Mark by Iseult and guarded by Brangaine, Iseult's lady-in-waiting.
-The two fall hopelessly in love, and begin an affair that ends when Mark banishes Tristan from Cornwall.
+The two fall hopelessly in love and begin an affair that ends when Mark banishes Tristan from Cornwall.

-In the verse tradition, the lovers do not meet again until Tristan is on his death bed (see below), but in the later Prose Tristan and works based upon it, Tristan returns from Brittany and they resume their affair.
+In the verse tradition, the lovers do not meet again until Tristan is on his deathbed (see below), but in the later Prose Tristan and works based upon it, Tristan returns from Brittany, and they resume their affair.
 Mark is much less sympathetic in these versions, and the lovers eventually flee from his wrath.
 Lancelot gives them refuge in his estate Joyous Garde, and they engage in many further adventures.

 In the prose versions, the lovers' end comes when Mark finds them as Tristan plays the harp for Iseult beneath a tree.
 The cruel king stabs his nephew in the back, and Tristan, at Iseult's request, fatally crushes his beloved in a tight embrace as his final act.
-One of her rumored burial sites is Chapelizod in Dublin, Ireland.
+One of her rumoured burial sites is Chapelizod in Dublin, Ireland.